ninad2209/Data-Model-Project-1/README.md

 &emsp;
-* Data-Model Html File -
+* Data Model Project Html File -
 Provides a visual representation of how data model looks like for the given dimensions & attributes.